outdoor survival kit contents laid out on a log

 When it comes to working or enjoying the outdoors, being prepared is key!
 It’s especially true when hiking, camping or off-roading into the backcountry.
 A well-stocked outdoor survival kit is the difference between life and death.
-So, I must ask, if you could only take 12 things with you, what would they be?
-This is our top 12 must-have items for surviving the outdoors.

 Spread the Love